From Ideal to Real: Unified and Data-Efficient Dense Prediction for Real-World Scenarios: Related Work

 \subsection{Diffusion Models For Dense Prediction}

-Prior work~\cite{bhattad2023stylegan} has demonstrated that pretrained generative models possess rich visual priors.
-These priors have been successfully exploited for other tasks, such as representation learning~\cite{donahue2019large}.
-By redefining dense prediction as an image-to-image task, recent work~\cite{ke2024repurposing, geng2024instructdiffusion, zhao2025diception, lee2024exploiting} has explored diffusion models~\cite{rombach2022high, saharia2022photorealistic, flux2024} for dense prediction, such as depth estimation and segmentation.
-In depth estimation, DepthGen~\cite{saxena2023monocular} performs monocular depth estimation using diffusion models, addressing noisy and incomplete depth data through step-unrolled denoising and infilling strategies.
+Pretrained generative models have been shown to possess rich visual priors~\cite{bhattad2023stylegan}.
+These priors have been leveraged for tasks like representation learning~\cite{donahue2019large}.
+By redefining dense prediction as an image-to-image task, recent work~\cite{ke2024repurposing, zhao2025diception} has explored diffusion models~\cite{rombach2022high, lee2024exploiting} for dense prediction, such as depth estimation and segmentation.
+In depth estimation, DepthGen~\cite{saxena2023monocular} performs monocular depth estimation using diffusion models, addressing noisy depth data through step-unrolled denoising and infilling strategies.
 Marigold~\cite{ke2024repurposing} fine-tunes a diffusion model on clean synthetic data to elegantly exploit its visual priors for depth estimation.
-In segmentation, RefLDM-Seg~\cite{wang2025explore} formulates in-context segmentation as latent mask generation without auxiliary decoders.
+In segmentation, RefLDM-Seg~\cite{wang2025explore} formulates in-context segmentation as latent mask generation.
 However, these methods typically require modifying the backbone architecture, which compromises the visual priors.
 Moreover, they are mostly trained under idealized conditions, lacking generalization to real-world scenarios.
 In contrast, our work enables diffusion models to generalize across diverse real-world dense prediction tasks with minimal adaptation effort.